-Many agencies and tour operators show too little interest in the area of Olduvai - simply passing through: a cursory visit to the "Museum”- before rushing on to the Lodges of Serengeti or Ngorongoro – a convenient stop-over with toilets – not much more...
+Many agencies and tour operators show too little interest in the area of Olduvai.
+After a cursory visit to the "Museum", they just rush into the Lodges of Serengeti or Ngorongoro, often considered as a convenient stop-over with toilets.

 The area is of an exceptional archaeological interest:

-There is evidence of much more verdant vegetation, even a lake, lake shore trees; climate changes over the millenia have led to very marked sedimentation - layers of earth and rock, obvious even to the lay person.
-This has continued over almost the last two million years and to a relatively rapid burial of many comparatively intact flints and other tools as well as faunal remains.
+There is evidence of much more verdant vegetation, even a lake and lake shore trees; climate changes over thousands of years have led to very marked sedimentation - layers of earth and rock, obvious even to the lay person.
+This phenomenon has continued over almost the last two million years and led to a relatively rapid burial of many comparatively intact flints and other tools as well as faunal remains.

-The intense volcanic activity of the time has caused different levels of volcanic “ash” that could be accurately dated - these “beds” also consist of other earth materials.
+The intense volcanic activity of the time has caused different levels of volcanic “ash” which could be accurately dated.
+These “beds” also consist of other earth materials.

-Over time this long sequence of movement and erosion from streams, small rivers caused runoff and then the widening and deepening of the various gorges and this in turn has cut through the layers, making them accessible to researchers.
-It is effectively a well-protected and monitored “living laboratory of pre-history” and still the focus of much ongoing research.
+Over time this long sequence of movement and erosion from streams and small rivers caused the runoff and then the widening and deepening of the various gorges, which in turn has cut through the layers, making them accessible to researchers.
+It is effectively a well-protected and monitored living laboratory of the prehistoric era and still the focus of much ongoing research.

 A small well laid out Visitors Centre, known as the “Museum” tells the various major discoveries made on the spot.

-There are many fossil remains including prehistoric animals who lived between 200,0000 and 700,000 years ago and, of course conservation rules are strictly observed and it is forbidden to touch the artefacts or to pick them up and certainly not to take anything out.
+There are many fossil remains including prehistoric animals who lived between 200,0000 and 700,000 years ago and, of course conservation rules are strictly observed and it is forbidden to touch the artefacts or to pick them up.

-From the site of our Olduvai Camp, guests can easily walk to the “Museum” - taking about two hours.
+From the site of our Olduvai Camp, guests can easily walk to the “Museum” in about two hours.